ExpediaGroup/graphql-kotlin/example/README.md

 * Alternatively you can also use the spring boot maven plugin by running `mvn spring-boot:run` from the command line.

-Once the app has started you can explore the example schema by opening GraphiQL endpoint at http://localhost:8080/graphiql.
+Once the app has started you can explore the example schema by opening Playground endpoint at http://localhost:8080/playground.